Health Savings Account (HSA)

 - Long Term Care premiums

 The banking institution will mail you an HSA debit card and account number that you may use to set up your online account access where you may view your account activity and learn more about your account and investment options.
+It is very important to log on to your account online and accept the “Terms and Conditions” of the account in order to have access to funds.

 Your HSA belongs to you and is “portable” which means that even if you leave your employer, you take your account with you and can use it to pay eligible medical expenses.
 Since the account belongs to you, you are responsible for the account investments and fees, so be sure to review the HSA investment options and fees that apply.